- Blasting the singletrack downhill from Monte Albo

 - Meals: Breakfast, lunch, dinner

-Your mountain biking adventure begins south of Olbia near to the small town of Posada.
-Outside this village, a short section on tarmac will bring us to start the first climb on a pine forest road.
+Your mountain biking adventure begins south of Olbia, in the small town of Lode.
+A short section on tarmac will bring us to start the first climb on a pine forest road.
 We are entering the limestone territory of Mt Albo.

 A gradual but stunning climb through the oak forest will lead us up to a height of 770 metres.
 Our award is one of the most beautiful singletracks on this part of the island, 6 km of real fun.
 A tarmac section will lead you toward the hills and then a dirt track to the coast.